Economics of GHG mitigation at farm level in global cattle production systems (EMiFa)

 Contact the Project Leaders if you would like to explore ways in which you can contribute to this project.
 Click on the names below to send an email:

-Argentina (Universidad Nacional de Córdoba + Instituto Nacional de Tecnología Agropecuaria), Australia (Charles Sturt University), Bangladesh (Bangladesh Livestock Research Institute), Belgium (Flanders Research Institute for Agriculture, Fisheries and Food), Canada (Canfax Research Services), Germany (Thünen Institute), Ghana (Council for Scientific and Industrial Research), Peru (Universidad Nacional Agraria La Molina), Portugal (Algarve University), South Africa (Agricultural Research Council), United Kingdom (Agriculture and Horticulture Development Board)
+Argentina (Universidad Nacional de Córdoba + Instituto Nacional de Tecnología Agropecuaria), Australia (Charles Sturt University), Bangladesh (Bangladesh Livestock Research Institute), Belgium (Flanders Research Institute for Agriculture, Fisheries and Food), Canada (Canfax Research Services), Germany (Thünen Institute), Ghana (Council for Scientific and Industrial Research), Peru (Universidad Nacional Agraria La Molina), Portugal (Algarve University and MED – Mediterranean Institute for Agriculture, Environment and Development), South Africa (Agricultural Research Council), United Kingdom (Agriculture and Horticulture Development Board)

 Project status: Active